 In the same way that a Bennington student is deemed responsible for her own conduct at all times in any place, so too are guests expected to conduct themselves in line with the Standards, Rules and Regulations of the Bennington College community.
 The student can be of great help in this respect by calling any unwitting breaches of the community's standards to the attention of her guest.
+Men guests arriving on campus before 6:30 p.m. are expected to register at Switchboard, or, after that time, at the Night Watchman's Booth.
+Students expecting guests after 11 p.m. should register them at Switchboard or with the Night Watchman.
+Guests who arrive after 11 p.m. may call a student from the pay phone at the Night Watchman's Booth and will be admitted if the student they call comes to meet and accompany them on campus.

 Men guests are allowed on campus until 1 a.m. every night except Saturday, when the hour is 2 a.m.
-However, they may not enter the campus unaccompanied after 11:00 p.m. unless the Night Watchman is notified of their arrival.
+Students can be of help to the Night Watchman in realizing that their guests should be out of the student houses before 1 a.m. if they are to be off the campus by that time.
+Men guests may not enter or re-enter the campus before 7:00 a.m.

-Men are allowed in student rooms between 10:30 a.m. and 6:30 p.m. every day except Fridays and Saturdays when the hour has recently been extended to 10:00 p.m.
+Men are allowed in student rooms between 10:00 a.m. and 6:30 p.m. every day except Friday and Saturday, when the hour is extended to 10:00 p.m.

-The rules applying to men guests are spelled out in detail at the end of this Handbook.
+The rules applying to men guests are spelled out in detail under the Rules section of this Handbook.